cloudify-cosmo/docs.getcloudify.org/content/cli/profiles.md

 #### Optional flags

 *  `--profile-name TEXT` -  Name of the profile to use.
-*  `-s, --ssh-user TEXT` -  The SSH user on the host machine with which you bootstrapped.
+*  `-s, --ssh-user TEXT` -  The SSH user on the host machine with which to SSH into the manager.
 *  `-k, --ssh-key TEXT` -   The path to the SSH key-file to use when connecting.
 *  `--ssh-port INTEGER` -   The SSH port to use when connecting to the